ovelasquez/docker-lemp/README.md

 # LEMP for Docker

-Docker running Nginx cluster with PHP and MySQL.
-Traefik proxy/LB used for
+Docker running Nginx cluster with PHP and MySQL served by Traefik proxy/LB.

 ## Install
 Run docker-compose up -d.
 This will boot Docker and build the containers.